-April 2012 – Conducted an internal investigation into a kickback scheme and other improprieties perpetrated by a former employee of our petrochemical company client.
+December 2013 – Conducted an internal investigation into a kickback scheme and other improprieties perpetrated by a former employee of our petrochemical company client.
 We compiled substantial evidence establishing that the former employee and certain of his coconspirators had engaged in tortious and illegal conduct in an international conspiracy involving conduct in Belize, the British Virgin Islands, Greece, Switzerland, the U.S., and Venezuela.
 We filed civil lawsuits against several national and international defendants, asserted pre-lawsuit civil claims against other potential defendants, handled associated insurance disputes, and recovered nearly $70 million in cash.
 The specific amounts recovered from certain defendants are confidential.
 We also provided information and assistance to the U.S. Attorney’s office, which secured plea agreements from multiple participants in the kickback scheme, including multi-year prison sentences, and $139 million in civil forfeiture awards.

 February 2012 – Won a federal court case for Apache Corporation authorizing Apache to exclude a purported shareholder’s proposal from its proxy materials.
 Soon after Apache filed suit, challenged the defendant’s eligibility and shareholder status, and sought a speedy hearing, the defendant offered judgment in favor of Apache.